qmk/qmk_firmware/docs/feature_unicode.md

 ## Basic Unicode

-This method supports Unicode codepoints up to `0x7FFF`.
+This method supports Unicode code points up to `0x7FFF`.
 This covers characters for most modern languages, as well as symbols, but it doesn't cover emoji.

 Add the following to your `rules.mk`: